dgokondra/stepik-auto-testing/README.md

-# Autotesting with selenium and python
+# Automatically testing with selenium and python

-This repository contains homework matherials for a course about automatically testing on the stepik.org.
+This repository contains homework materials for a course about automatically testing on the stepik.org.

-# Abot course
+# About course

 [Link on the course](https://stepik.org/course/575/)